decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     [key: string]: ISchema;
 }

-// Warning: (ae-missing-release-tag) "SyncComponent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SyncComponents" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type SyncComponent = LastWriteWinElementSetComponentDefinition<SyncType>;

-// Warning: (ae-missing-release-tag) "SyncEntity" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const SyncEntity: SyncComponent;
+export const SyncComponents: ISyncComponents;

-// Warning: (ae-missing-release-tag) "SyncType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface SyncType {
-    // (undocumented)
-    componentIds: number[];
-}

 // @public (undocumented)
 export type SystemFn = (dt: number) => void;